DebiBhattacharjee/repository1/README.md

  The source code of this project is written in **Python**.
 So, we need Python to be installed in our machine.
  The database required for this project is **MySQL**.
 So, I installed **XAMPP** in order to work with MySQL server.
 Here, we made the required MySQL database.

+# How it works:

+  If a member signs up , the information of them will be saved to the Database we created in MySQL server.
+Same will be occurred when a book is added as well.
+In the home page ,We can view the member details and book details also.
+If we delete a book, the book will be deleted from the specific table of the database.
+After logging in or signing up, A  member can issue a available book or return a book which has been already issued.

 # Required libraries and modules:

 ```